tailwindlabs/tailwindcss/source/docs/fill.blade.md

 ## Customizing

-Control which fill utilities Tailwind generates by customizing the `theme.fill` section of your Tailwind config file:
+Control which fill utilities Tailwind generates by customizing the `theme.fill` section of your `tailwind.config.js` file:

 @component('_partials.customized-config', ['key' => 'theme'])
 - fill: {